TobiasPSP/doneland_sources/Tools/Software/EspHome/Introduction/Adoption/README.md

 > [!NOTE]
 > For *adoption* to work, make sure the device and *ESPHome* are connected **to the same network**.
 Else, *ESPHome* won't discover the new device.

-The device still uses the same *temporary name* that was assigned by [ESPHome Web Tool](https://web.esphome.io/) during provisioning, and that was shown when the [WiFi details were assigned](https://done.land/tools/software/esphome/introduction/configuringwifi).
+The device initially uses the same *temporary name* that was assigned by [ESPHome Web Tool](https://web.esphome.io/) during provisioning.
+This name was also shown when the [WiFi access was configured](https://done.land/tools/software/esphome/introduction/configuringwifi).

 You can now *Adopt* the device.